Web Ref: 3503

 Go Dolphin Spotting...

 Just onto the mainland in Preveza you will find a company offering eco-cruises that guarantee dolphin and sea-turtle sightings.
-The team will take you out on their boat and around the Ionian Islands searching for this beautiful animals.
+The team will take you out on their boat and around the Ionian Islands searching for these beautiful animals.
 Make sure to take your camera with you and learn about the conservation of dolphins and their habitats during your trip!

 Rent a boat from Sivota...